nikhilgoenkatech/AWS.XRayExporter/readme.md

 **Step 6)** Configure the Function keys & registry in xrayconnector.yml

-* Replace all function keys ( host.master, host.function.default, ..), which protect your functions with new ones, encoded in base64.
+* (Recommended) Replace all function keys ( host.master, host.function.default, ..), which protect your functions with new ones, encoded in base64.
     * Generate a new key with e.g. OpenSSL: ```oppenssl rand -base64 32```
     * Base64 encode the returned key: ```echo -n '<THE NEW KEY>' | base64```
-* Replace the host.masterkey used in the xrayconnector-watchdog cronjob ```http://xrayconnector/api/WorkflowWatchdog?code=<REPLACE-WITH-THE-NEW-KEY>``` with the newly created key.
+* (Recommended) Replace the host.masterkey used in the xrayconnector-watchdog cronjob ```http://xrayconnector/api/WorkflowWatchdog?code=<REPLACE-WITH-THE-NEW-KEY>``` with the newly created key.
 * Replace &lt;YOUR-REPOSITORY&gt; with the container registry, hosting your image

 **Step 7)** Deploy config and XRayConnector